seancze/50.002-1d/README.md

 ### ALU

-The implementation of the ALU and a testing interface (using Alchitry Io shield)
+The implementation of our Arithmetic Logic Unit (ALU) and a testing interface (using Alchitry Io shield)

 ### LEDMatrix